cs-ed/edtech-plan-atorresteach/README.md

 Students will also explain how computing innovations and computing systems, including the Internet, work, explore their potential impacts, and contribute to a computing culture that is collaborative and ethical.
-It is important to note that the AP Computer Science Principles at Indio High School will be using the programming language of Python as its designated programming language.(CollegeBoard)*
+It is important to note that the AP Computer Science Principles at Indio High School will be using the programming language of Python as its designated programming language (CollegeBoard).*

 ---
 ### Course